apostrero/cursor-kotlin-sso/docs/architecture/shared-module-structure.md

 - Use REST APIs for synchronous queries
 - Avoid direct database access across service boundaries

+### 4. **Model Consolidation**
+Consider consolidating the duplicate model definitions:
+- Keep only one version of each model
+- Standardize enum organization
+- Improve package structure clarity

 ## Conclusion

-The corrected shared module structure ensures:
+The current shared module structure ensures:
 - **Clear Ownership**: Each service owns its specific interfaces
 - **Minimal Coupling**: Shared module contains only truly shared objects
 - **Better Maintainability**: Services can evolve independently
 - **Architectural Integrity**: Proper separation of concerns maintained

 This structure follows microservices best practices and makes the system more maintainable and scalable.
+However, there are some areas for improvement in model organization and duplication that should be addressed in future iterations.